Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-29 - SAP shared files systems such as sapmnt, usr trans, interfaces and any other critical to DR are replicated or backed up to DR location.
+### SAP-29 - SAP shared files systems such as sapmnt, usr trans, interfaces and any other critical to DR are replicated or backed up to DR location

 **Category: Disaster Recovery**